One of the six autographed 1933 Goudey Babe Ruth cards from the “Uncle Jimmy Collection” at Wheatland Auctions sold Sunday night for $153,400.

 The local public radio station paid him a vist and you can read and listen to their story here.

 Who doesn’t like looking at a nicely displayed collection?
-The Hall of Very Good’s new HOVG Cribs YouTube segment takes you inside the lower level of one avid collector’s home for a five-minute tour.
+The Hall of Very Good’s new HOVG Cribs YouTube segment takes you inside the lower level of the home occupied by Jason “Heavy J” Schwartz for a five-minute tour.

 Some former University of Michigan team managers and a couple of former Wolverine basketball players have gone into business selling memorabilia directly to fans and collectors.